clee24/Ahoj/README.md

 ## Current Features

 - Text-to-speech functionality with high-quality voice output
-- Native iOS keyboard with built-in word and sentence prediction
+- Integration with the native iOS keyboard for word and sentence prediction
 - Save and manage frequently used phrases
   - Quick access to saved phrases
   - Swipe-to-delete functionality